Click on the departments listed below to view current job openings.

 Please submit a letter of application, curriculum vitae, teaching statement, research statement, and three letters of reference to Dr. Celia Carroll Jones, Chair, Department of Government and Foreign Affairs, Hampden-Sydney College via Interfolio: http://apply.interfolio.com/126040.
 Review of applications will begin immediately and continue until the position is filled.

-As a community, we are dedicated to the goal of building a culturally diverse faculty committed to working in a multicultural environment and strongly encourage applications from minoritized groups.
-Hampden-Sydney College values diversity, prohibits discrimination, and is committed to equal opportunity for all employees and applicants for employment.
+Hampden-Sydney College is a selective liberal arts institution enrolling approximately 1000 students.
+Founded in 1775, it has been in continuous operation making it the tenth oldest institution of higher learning in the United States.
 Our beautiful 1300-acre campus is less than 7 miles from downtown Farmville, home to Longwood University and the Moton Museum, which is listed on the U.S. Civil Rights Trail.
-The campus is located 65 miles west of Richmond, 50 miles east of Lynchburg, and 75 miles south of Charlottesville, providing abundant cultural, recreational and artistic resources.
+The campus is located 65 miles west of Richmond, 50 miles east of Lynchburg, and 75 miles south of Charlottesville, providing abundant cultural, recreational, and artistic resources.

 The Annual Fire and Security Report includes campus security information, campus fire statistics, safety procedures, and provides statistics for criminal and disciplinary offenses.
 The report is provided annually in compliance with the Clery Act and the Higher Education Opportunity Act (HEOA).
 Hampden-Sydney College Annual Security and Fire Report is available at: https://www.hsc.edu/public-safety-and-police A hard copy of the Annual Security and Fire Report and/or a copy of the Fire Log are maintained at the Hampden-Sydney College Department of Public Safety and Police and will be provided upon request.